 My initial plan was to photograph the New Jersey side of the Lincoln Tunnel, using a long exposure to create exciting light trails of the vehicles entering and exiting the tunnel.
 The heavily congested area with a spectacular nighttime view of the New York City cityscape is called “The Lincoln Tunnel Helix”.

-I sat at the computer, feeling disappointed, and looking through my Adobe Lightroom Catalogue, hoping to spark more ideas.
+I sat at the computer, disappointed and looking through my Adobe Lightroom Catalogue, hoping to spark more ideas.
 None came.
 I consoled myself with pulling a few images from the catalogue.

-This capture of the tree-lined Blue Spring Road was taken in the fall of 2018 a few weeks after the leaves of the trees were starting to change colour.
+This capture of the tree-lined Blue Spring Road was taken in the fall of 2018, a few weeks after the leaves of the trees started changing colour.
 I was out for a walk and noticed the light coming over the hill was hitting the tops of the trees.
 The trees looked like they were on fire.
 The only camera I had on me was my iPhone.

 The second image below was captured a year later, almost to the day, on my Fujifilm X-T2.